Perhaps you have just lost a loved one, and you are beginning to look at the steps you must take following a death in California.

 If they had come to us earlier, much strife could have been avoided.

-The most important document is the Estate Plan—but you also need to find all related documents:
+The most important document is the Estate Plan—but you also need to find all the related documents:

 These documents must now be guarded with great care, as they represent everyone’s legal rights and responsibilities to the assets.
 Indeed, anyone who is a beneficiary may rightfully ask for a copy.
 If you don’t know where the plan is located, your loved one’s legal firm will likely have an archival copy.